Toggle navigation

 The Main Panel provides different tools to review data quality, diagnose missing values, detect outliers, and visualize data distributions:

-tab provides a preview of your dataset.
+The Data Preprocessing tab provides a preview of your dataset.
 Only the first few rows are displayed to provide an overview of the loaded data.
-This helps ensure that the data structure is correct before proceeding with the analysis. - Data Diagnostics:
+This helps ensure that the data structure is correct before proceeding with the analysis.

 3. Data Transformation and Outlier Handling